publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch15/schII/m__us_usc_t8_s1724.md

     (b) __Limitation on rate of pay__

-        Except as otherwise provided by law, no employee compensated under subsection (a) of this section may be paid at a rate in excess of the rate payable for a position at level III of the Executive Schedule.
+        Except as otherwise provided by law, no employee compensated under subsection (a) may be paid at a rate in excess of the rate payable for a position at level III of the Executive Schedule.

     (c) __Limitation on total calendar year payments__